marcoGarranzo206/pyBRIM/README.md

 ### Bipartite networks
 The problem when using this modularity for bipartite networks is that by defintion, nodes within a set do not interact.
 If placed on the same community, Aij will be 0, but the expected value will be some positive number under the configuration null model, bringing the modularity down.

-The solution in BRIM is simple, have the expected adjacency value of two nodes in the same set be 0.
-With this in mind and with some clever linear algebra, an iterative algorithm was formed to find communities in bitartite networks.
+The solution proposed by Barber is simple, have the expected adjacency value of two nodes in the same set be 0.
+With this in mind and with some clever linear algebra, an iterative algorithm was formed to find communities in bitartite networks [2].

 ### Signed networks
 Signed networks can have positive (Aij = 1) or negative (Aij = -1) interactions between members.
 These can include: